Writing, reading and speaking

 Sex trains ridden, mazes navigated, condom-sellers interviewed… there was just one thing that I had to do before re-emerging into the workaday world.
 I felt intimidated and ugly and awkward, but those hard, tan abs were calling to me.
 I marched determinedly back to where I had began, and I procured for myself a Hunkmania “poster and photo – $15.”

 The hunks sprung into action, assembling on their blocks and directing me to take a seat in the middle.
 To my indescribable delight, Eye-level Navel Hunk and Vaguely Exotic Hunk each took one of my hands and placed it firmly on his snug, soft penis, while Friendly Hunk postioned his knees at my shoulders and offered two thumbs up.
-I tilted my head and smiled, the camera flashed, and this photo I shall forever cherish – radioactively pale and with-child though I may look:
+I tilted my head and smiled, the camera flashed, and this photo I shall forever cherish – radioactively pale and with-child though I may look.

 I left on a post-hunk high.